Southwest Airlines continues canceling flights as New Year holiday approaches – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Andi Babineau, Dave Alsap, Leslie Perrot and Ross Levitt contributed to this story.
+CNN’s Andi Babineau, Adrienne Broaddus, Dave Alsap, Nick Valencia, David Goldman, Leslie Perrot, Carlos Suarez and Ross Levitt contributed to this story.